Cohort 4

 Kimberly Nicholson

-Hi.
-I have recently graduated from Strathclyde in Glasgow with a bachelor’s degree in physics.
-My fourth year project was looking at the suitability of deep-ultra-violet micro-light-emitting diode for applications in optical wireless communication.
+Hi!
+For my undergraduate degree I studied Physics at University of Strathclyde in Glasgow.
+Specialising in the suitability of deep-ultra-violet micro-light-emitting diode for applications in optical wireless communication.

 Franco Obuseli